 The title of this episode is Pablo & Jessica and it’s no strange code, but simply two important characters in a roundabout way.

 However, before we get to them, I’m very happy to say we go back in time a bit, to see how Madison and Victor managed to escape the bar.
-They were drunk off their asses, when the bar was litterally invaded by the infected.
-Of course, neither of them are strangers to fighting, and when Madison hears Alicia calling for her, she becomes a regular wonder woman.
+They were drunk off their asses when the bar was literally invaded by the infected.
+Of course, neither of them are stranger to fighting, and when Madison hears Alicia calling for her, she becomes a regular wonder woman.
 Alicia – we know from two episodes ago – was calling for her mom and Victor, when she realized all the noise those two drunks were making, was attracting a group of infected.

 Madison is allowed to come up and talk to Oscar and the mother of the bride, but it doesn’t go quite as planned.
 The mother is nowhere near ready to forgive Elena, who she says killed her daughter.
 Madison is quick to argue that the disease killed her daughter, but it doesn’t do much good.
 The rest of the group is more open to Madison’s plan of working together, so several of them begin helping with both cleaning up and building a wall.

 Meanwhile, Alicia and Victor are cleaning the inside of the hotel, by clearing out the infected rooms.
 It’s a slow process, but one necessary to making the hotel safe in the long run.
 Also, we still don’t know who Pablo & Jessica are!

 While at the beach to gather stuff for barricading the hotel, Alicia joins her mom, and Madison finally gets a chance to really talk to her daughter.
 Madison appologizes for not being there for her daughter.
 Both now and especially when she was younger and her father died.
 Nick was always in trouble, so he was the one Madison had to worry about and focus on.
 Alicia says there’s nothing to apologize for and that her mother made her the strong woman she is.